 Vocational qualifications are either work-related qualifications designed to enable students to gain the skills required to perform a particular job, or qualifications that may be taken as part of a wider study programme or an apprenticeship.

-Schools and colleges may offer qualifications that are not included in the performance tables, if approved for teaching to 16-19 year olds, where this is in the best interests of individual students.
+Schools and colleges may offer qualifications that are not included in the DfE performance tables, if approved for teaching to 16-19 year olds by the Secretary of State for Education in England under Section 96, where this is in the best interests of individual students.

 This qualification reflects the skills, knowledge, and performance criteria required in elite level sport, and is designed to measure athlete’s abilities in planning, applying, and evaluating their development in the appropriate technical, tactical, physical, and psychological aspects of their sport.
 The qualification develops a range of techniques, personal skills, and attributes essential for successful performance in working life, and also addresses wider issues such as lifestyle, career development, communication, and health and safety.